slamora/brackets-wiki/Running-Brackets-Unit-Tests.md

 ![Jasmine SpecRunner dialog](http://i.imgur.com/ZzozdSA.png)

-You can try to run "All" test from the "All" tab, but due to memory constraints, usually all of the tests don't pass.
+You can try to run "All" tests from the "All" tab, but due to memory constraints, usually all of the tests don't pass.
 Here's a more reliable recipe:

 1. Switch to "Unit" tab and click "All" to run all tests